-Grounding strap EBX, self-adhesive with electrically conductive adhesive for grounding electrically conductive surfaces.
+Grounding strap, self-adhesive with electrically conductive adhesive for grounding electrically conductive surfaces.
 2 lengths available: 10 meters and 50 meters.

 Due to the conductive adhesive, this grounding strap can be bonded both UNDER and ON shielding paints, shielding fabric or shielding fleece.
 Glues also on difficult surfaces.
 With only 0.11 mm extremely thin and invisible under shielding colors!
 For gluing we recommend our FVR10 plastic scraper.